 While having a Google Business Profile profile is important, you need to optimize your profile and update it regularly.
 This way, you can attract new customers to your business with an optimized listing.

 There’s a lot to optimizing your Google Business Profile profile.
 There’s a lot more to it than just adding your contact details!
 Here are a few easy first steps you can take to get started.

 Adding photos to your Google Business Profile profile is critical.
 You need a logo and cover photo to represent your business, after all!
 We recommend using the same logo and cover photo that you use for other social media platforms, like Facebook and LinkedIn.
 Consistent branding makes it easier for customers to recognize you.

 You can also include product photos, pictures from job sites to highlight your services, and pictures of your employees or from company events you’ve hosted.

 Communicate with Customers via GMB Posts

-Google My Business Posts function similarly to posts on Facebook.
+Google Business Profile Posts function similarly to posts on Facebook.
 You can share company updates, sales or offers, and events with customers to keep them up-to-date.
 We recommend posting at least once per week.
 The good news is that you can use the same posts that you publish on your Facebook page.
 The cross-promotion of your social media posts is encouraged!